-The title from a Google patent reached out and grabbed me as I was skimming through Google’s patents.
-It has the kind of title that captures your attention, as a weapon in the war that Google wages against people who might try to spam the search engine.
+The title from a Google local search patent reached out and grabbed me as I was skimming through Google’s patents.
+It has the kind of title that captures your attention, as a weapon in the war that Google wages against people who might engage in Business spam against the search engine.

 The title for the patent is Reverse engineering circumvention of spam detection algorithms.
 The context is local search, where some business owners might be striving to show up in results in places where they don’t actually have a business location, or where heavy competition might convince them that having additional or better entries in Google Maps is going to help their business.